christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - dynsim: An R implementation of dynamic simulations of autoregressive relationships.
 With Laron K Williams and Guy D Whitten.

-- Information and Financial Crisis Policy Making.
-With Micheal O'Keeffe.

 ### Work in Progress